kasenetz/hbcd-docs/docs/measures/pregexp/infanthealth.md

 **Acronym/Brief Name**: Healthv2 Inf
 **Construct**: Delivery and birth outcomes

-Infant health- V2 captures infant birth weight and length, nights in hospital, newborn conditions (from list: e.g. neonatal abstinence syndrome), birth defects, genetic diagnoses, admission to NICU and length of stay, intubation, adverse outcomes (from list: e.g. BPD, congenital syphilis), infant prescription and over the counter medications (name, indication, status), access to healthcare, need to see a specialist, results of newborn hearing test.
+Infant health- V2 captures infant birth weight and length, nights in hospital, newborn conditions (from list: e.g. neonatal abstinence syndrome), birth defects, genetic diagnoses, admission to NICU and length of stay, intubation, adverse outcomes (from list: e.g. BPD, congenital syphilis), infant prescription and over the counter medications (name, indication, status), access to healthcare, need to see a specialist, and results of newborn hearing test.
 All is maternal self-report.

 <p>
 <div id="notification-banner" class="notification-banner" onclick="toggleCollapse(this)">